somyagupta06/cyber-security-beginner-notes/TryHackMe/SOC_Level_1/S02_Cyber_Threat_Intelligence/Room3_Yara.md

 ---

-# YARA & Related Tools - Simple Notes 🎒
+# YARA & Related Tools 🎒

 ## 1) Overview
 - **YARA**: A tool to detect suspicious files using patterns (like fingerprints).